mmistakes/made-mistakes-jekyll/_source/terms/index.md

 ## License

-All original content (ie: articles, blog posts, illustrations, artwork, photographs, code) available on Made Mistakes is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
-Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't use it for commercial purposes $$$.
+All original content (ie: articles, blog posts, illustrations, artwork, photographs, code) available on MadeMistakes.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
+Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't use it for commercial purposes without my written consent.

 ### Attribution

 If you're inclined to show credit, then a link back to the source article attributed to either [Made Mistakes](http://mademistakes.com) or [Michael Rose](http://mademistakes.com) is good enough for me.
 If you don't want to show credit, hey that's cool too.
-Just don't go stealing and passing my work off as your own.
+Just don't go stealing my stuff in their entirety and republishing them as your own.

-Your use of this website, in any and all forms, constitutes an acceptance of this Privacy Policy.
-This Privacy Policy is reviewed and revised from time to time.
-You will want to revisit it regularly.